The formation of gradient-driven singular structures of codimension one and two in two-dimensions: The case study of ferronematics. Part~I: Energy estimates and compactness results

 There are physical motivations behind the analysis of general critical points, including both stable and unstable ones.
 In setting up variational models for physical systems, there is some consensus that observable configurations (often also referred to as \emph{stable configurations}, according to Gibbs) should correspond to minimisers or local minimisers of the energy, subject to boundary conditions as appropriate.
 However, there are experimentally and numerically observed cases \cite{Cahn, CahnHilliard, GurtinMatano} in which, before decaying into a state of minimal or locally minimal energy an unperturbed system remains in a state of \emph{unstable equilibrium} (also called a \emph{metastable phase}) for quite a long time, with respect to the typical time-scale of the overall dynamics.
 It is been argued in~\cite{GurtinMatano} that such unstable equilibria should correspond to general critical points, so that their mathematical analysis is physically justified.
 These general remarks are particularly relevant to the functional~\eqref{eq:Feps} we are considering, since numerical results~\cite{bisht2019, CanevariMajumdarStroffoliniWang} show an abundance of critical points, stable and unstable.

 In the study of the system~\eqref{EL-Q},~\eqref{EL-M}, a major difficulty is provided by the coupling term.
 Roughly speaking, while we expect the integral of~$\frac{\beta}{\eps}\Q_\eps\M_\eps\cdot\M_\eps$ in the free energy functional to be relatively small because of the alignment between~$\M_\eps$ and~$\Q_\eps$, the coupling terms in the equations~\eqref{EL-Q}, \eqref{EL-M} have large prefactors, of order~$\frac{1}{\eps}$ or~$\frac{1}{\eps^2}$.
-To deal with these issues, we adapt and combine methods from the literature on the Ginzburg-Landau functional~\cite{BBH, BBO} with the approach introduced in the recent paper~\cite{Bethuel-AC-Acta} for non-minimising solutions of the vectorial Allen-Cahn problem.
+To deal with these issues, here and in the companion paper~\cite{CDS2}, we adapt and combine methods from the literature on the Ginzburg-Landau functional~\cite{BBH, BBO} with the approach introduced in the recent paper~\cite{Bethuel-AC-Acta} for non-minimising solutions of the vectorial Allen-Cahn problem.